Updated July 2021

 Hands down one of our favourite places to visit is Tofino BC, especially in the summer.
 Whether you only have 3 days in Tofino or an entire leisurely week, you can be as busy or as chill as you want in this awesome little beach town.
 And if you’re like us, you may want a little – or a lot – of both.
-We recently visited in July and my travel guide offers recommendations on what to do in Tofino (hint: there’s more than just surfing), where to stay, the best places to eat and drink, how to get to Tofino, and more.
+We visit Tofino every summer so my guide to Tofino offers recommendations on what to do in Tofino (hint: there’s more than just surfing), where to stay, the best places to eat and drink, how to get to Tofino, and more.
 So get ready for the ultimate British Columbia road trip, and read on.

 Tofino hotels are expensive however if you want to treat yourself, then the Wickinninish Inn or Pacific Sands are the most luxurious options for Tofino resorts in my opinion.
-My husband and I are going to celebrate our anniversary at Pacific Sands this year so stay tuned for a thorough review.
+My husband and I are planning to stay there soon so stay tuned for a thorough review.

 Wolf in the Fog is an award-winning restaurant in Tofino, and rightly so.
 The menu is always fresh, and hyper local, and the staff are seasoned fine dining restaurant servers.
 The roasted black cod was to die for and the “seacruterie” is a great way to try a variety of local seafood.
 We chose to sit outside and our timing couldn’t have been better as we were able to enjoy the sunset from their second floor terrace.